 In the KC area, patients should look to Jackson County, Cass County, Clay County, Platte County, Johnson County and Buchanan County.
 These areas have dispensaries pre-filled applications from prospective dispensaries.
 Cultivation will take place in these counties, as well as Ray, Bates, Lafayette and Pattis Counties.
 Processing or manufacturing will take place in Platte, Cass and Jackson Counties.

 Warren, Franklin, St. Charles, St. Louis and Jefferson Counties will potentially allow cultivation.
 Franklin County and St. Charles will allow processing.
 And a slew of counties, including Lincoln, St. Charlies, Franklin, St. Louis, St. Louis City, Jefferson and St. Francois in Park Hills, have pre-filed applications for medical marijuana dispensaries.

 In Columbia, Boone County and Audrain County will be open to processing.
 Boone and Randolph may have dispensaries.
 And cultivation will be limited to Boone County.

 Greene County, Christian County and Taney County have pre-filed applications for dispensaries.
 These counties, plus Barry, have applications for cultivation.
 Greene and Barry Counties have applications for processing/manufacturing.

 Get Legal Today!

-In the meantime, watch this blog for updates about Missouri or Maryland news, including where to find Missouri dispensaries.
+In the meantime, keep reading our blog for updates about Missouri medical cannabis news, including where to find Missouri dispensaries.
 You can also view our Missouri Dispensary Locations page for more info, or scroll down to the bottom of this blog to subscribe to our newsletter for the latest updates.